Nexirift/authentik/README.md

 To see the policies that we use, see the [Policies](./policies) directory.

+## Applications

+To see the applications that we use, see the [Applications](./applications) directory.

 ## Property Mappings

 To see the property mappings that we use, see the